 You can hunt with a shotgun or rifle or bow and arrow during designated hours of the day.
 In this period, you must be at least 16 years old to hunt waterfowl on migratory birds without an apprentice hunter permit.

 There are many reasons why there are different hunting seasons.
 One reason is that some states want to protect certain game species from overhunting, and they set a specific hunting season for that purpose.

 Another reason is that some states want to create a time period where hunters can hunt without restrictions, so they have a specific hunting season for that as well.
-Fall is a good time for many hunters to stock their freezers with plenty of wild meat to last throughout the year.
+Autumn or fall is a good time for many hunters to stock their freezers with plenty of wild meat to last throughout the year.